hank-ai/darknet/README_CMake_flags.md

 ### Apple GPU (Metal/MPS)

-Attempt to discover if the system has Apple Metal/MPS available.
-The default is `ON` on macOS.
+Attempt to discover if the system has Apple MPS available.
+The default is `ON` on MacOS.

 	cmake -DDARKNET_TRY_MPS=ON ...
 	cmake -DDARKNET_TRY_MPS=OFF ...